ansible-collections/ibm_zos_ims/docs/source/configuration.rst

     An `Ansible playbook`_ consists of organized instructions that define work for a managed node (host) to be managed with Ansible.

-    If you have completed steps 1 - 4 above, then you are ready to run a playbook.
-In the folllowing playbook, there are two tasks, the first one performs a simple query command using `ibm_zos_ims.ims_command`_ and the following operation uses the `ibm_zos_ims.command_`_ command to display the query results.

     After completing steps 1–4, you are ready to run a playbook.
 The following example demonstrates a simple Type-1 display command that retrieves databases with names beginning with AUTODB by using the `ibm_zos_ims.ims_command`_ module.
 The module then processes the command and returns